History of Southend United F.C.: Relegation to League Two

-The replay was scheduled for 14 January 2009 but was called off by the referee, Chris Foy, who had made the decision due to poor visibility caused by fog.
-Mr. Foy then reversed his decision after the fog suddenly lifted and visibility improved and the game went ahead but kick off was delayed by 15 minutes.
-Southend's Alan McCormack missed the replay through suspension after picking up his fifth yellow card of the season at Stamford Bridge.
-The suspension would have been in effect for Southend's home game against Crewe Alexandra which had been expected to take place on 10 January 2009 but fell foul of the weather.
-Chelsea won 4–1.

-HMRC and administration fears (2009-10)
+2009–2010: HMRC and administration fears

 In October 2009 Southend faced a winding up order from HM Revenue & Customs over an unpaid tax bill of £690,000.
 The club were also hit with a transfer embargo, this left Steve Tilson with just 12 fit professionals due to injuries and suspensions to his already threadbare squad.
 George Friend, who was on loan with Southend from Wolves before the embargo was in place, was unable to have his loan extended, despite an agreement between the two clubs for the left back to stay at Roots Hall.

-On 27 October 2009 Southend avoided the prospect of a winding up order but the club could still have fallen into administration, acquiring an automatic 10 point deduction so every point on the field was vital.
+On 27 October 2009, Southend avoided the prospect of a winding up order but the club could still have fallen into administration, acquiring an automatic 10 point deduction so every point on the field was vital.
 Southend beat Gillingham 1–0 on 30 October with Lee Barnard scoring the winning goal in the 3rd minute of injury time.
 Southend avoided going into administration on 9 November having paid the outstanding tax bill of £2.135 million on 6 November.
 The Guardian reported "A previous high court hearing was told that HMRC originally presented a winding-up petition for a tax bill of £690,000, but applied to have the club put into administration when the debt became larger."
 On 12 December 2009 the transfer embargo was lifted.

-On 10 February 2010 Southend were back in court for another unpaid tax bill, this time £205,000.
+On 10 February 2010, Southend were back in court for another unpaid tax bill, this time £205,000.
 Southend chairman Ron Martin claimed that he was refusing to pay because the initial tax bill of £2.1 million was overpaid, the winding up petition was adjourned for 28 days.
-On 9 March 2010 Southend confirmed that the players had not yet been paid for and February and the PFA had to pay the players for January, the club were placed under another transfer embargo until they paid the money back.
+On 9 March 2010, Southend confirmed that the players had not yet been paid for and February and the PFA had to pay the players for January, the club were placed under another transfer embargo until they paid the money back.
 On 10 March 2010 Southend were given a 35-day extension to pay the unpaid bill or face administration.

 On 14 April 2010, Southend were granted a final seven days to pay the outstanding bill.
 On 20 April 2010 the fee of £378,500 was paid.

-On 2 August 2010 all cases against Southend United were dropped and an agreement was reached with HMRC.
+On 2 August 2010, all cases against Southend United were dropped and an agreement was reached with HMRC.
 Southend's transfer embargo was lifted later that week.